thirdiron/browzine-discovery-service-adapters/README.md

 # Library Developers

 ## Overview
-Use `browzine-summon-adapter` to enhance Summon search results with BrowZine data; Adds links to Journal and Article content in BrowZine; Uses BrowZine Journal covers.
+Use `browzine-summon-adapter` to enhance Summon or 360 Core search results with BrowZine data; Adds links to Journal and Article content in BrowZine; Uses BrowZine Journal covers.
 The BrowZine Summon adapter supports IE11+ and evergreen browsers (Chrome, Firefox, Safari, Microsoft Edge).

 ![Article in Context links in Summon results](https://i.imgur.com/B34LEec.png "Article in Context links in Summon results")